Crambeck

 Crambeck near Crambe and Malton in Yorkshire is near the River Derwent.

 History

 Roman

 Crambeck is famous in antiquity as having been the Roman ceramic kiln site that lends its name to the locally produced Crambeck Ware pottery.
 Excavations in Crambeck were undertaken by Philip Corder in 1926–1927 with boys from Bootham School.

 Georgian

 The nearby Crambeck Road Bridge on the A64 was built in 1785 by John Carr (architect).

 Victorian

-Crambeck was the home of the Castle Howard Reform School (1856-?1986).
+Crambeck was the home of the Castle Howard Reformatory School (1856-?1986).

 The home, run by Humberside county council, consisted of 5 separate blocks of houses with dormitory rooms in each.